afondiel/IBM-Data-Science-Professional-Certificate-Coursera/course3_data_science_methodology/course3-ds-ibm-notes.md

 # Course 3: Data Science Methodology

+**What you'll learn:**

+- Describe what a data science methodology is and why data scientists need a methodology.
+- Apply the six stages in the Cross-Industry Process for Data Mining (CRISP-DM) methodology to analyze a case study.
+- Evaluate which analytic model is appropriate among predictive, descriptive, and classification models used to analyze a case study.
+- Determine appropriate data sources for your data science analysis methodology.

+**Skills you'll gain:** Data Science, Data Analysis, Python Programming, Numpy, Pandas

 ## Table of Contents

 - [W1 : From Problem to Approach and From Requirements to Collection](#w1--from-problem-to-approach-and-from-requirements-to-collection)